FoxYouFR/FoxYouFR/README.md

 - 👋 Hi, I’m FoxYou
-- 👀 I’m interested in AI Safety, especially AI Interpretability
+- 👀 I’m interested in AI Safety, especially AI Interpretability, and the links between AI and neuroscience
-- 🌱 I’m currently learning many things @EPFL IC School
+- 🌱 I’m currently learning many things @EPFL Neuro-X Institute

 <!---
 FoxYouFR/FoxYouFR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.